 Once I have done this on both sides of my figure I am ready to continue with the rest of the body.

-This is the point where the bust line touches the outer vertical lines at both A and B, at the start of the 3 heads section, I will continue my body out line from this point making sure that I gently curve the lines in towards the waist just above the naval which is at the start of the 4 heads mark as shown, making sure that the curve looks natural and is not too acute.
-This will form the top half of my hour glass.
+This is the point where the bust line touches the outer vertical lines at both A and B, at the start of the 3 heads section, I will continue my body outline from this point making sure that I gently curve the lines in towards the waist just above the navel which is at the start of the 4 heads mark as shown, making sure that the curve looks natural and is not too acute.
+This will form the top half of my hourglass.

 From the knee continue on down to the ankle at approximately the 8 heads mark and add the feet.

-To form the inside of the legs you will need to start at the crutch area which is located on the center line at the point just below the top of the 5 heads section as shown.
+To form the inside of the legs you will need to start at the crotch area which is located on the centre line at the point just below the top of the 5 heads section as shown.